 In practice, it seems that the German Government is putting effort in publishing and centralising as much information on the situation as possible and in various languages.
-The German Federal Ministry of Interior has launched a web portal accompanied by an app where information on entry, stay and return, accommodation, health, work and social benefits, integration, mobility, education, family issues and vulnerable groups are gathered.84 Through the web portal people can apply online for temporary protection.
+The German Federal Ministry of Interior has launched a web portal accompanied by an app where information on entry, stay and return, accommodation, health, work and social benefits, integration, mobility, education, family issues and vulnerable groups are gathered.
+111 Through the web portal people can apply online for temporary protection.
 Even regional Ukrainian community telegram channels are listed.
-The website and the app are available in German, English, Ukrainian and Russian and a version in easy language and sign language is provided.85
+The website and the app are available in German, English, Ukrainian and Russian and a version in easy language and sign language is provided.
+112 This web portal is regularly updated and thus also informs about the extension of the Temporary Protection Directive and its impact on German regulations.
+Although it provides some information on the possibility of vocational training or work, it does not particularly aim to inform about different options for long-term stay after the end of the Temporary Protection Directive.

 Additionally, the Federal Office for Migration and Refugees has published a Q&A section and a video on the first steps in German, English, Russian and Ukrainian on mainly integration and entry issues.
-86 In cities close to the border and in cities where there are high numbers of arrivals, welcome centres have been set up directly in train stations.
+113 In cities close to the border and in cities where there are high numbers of arrivals, welcome centres have been set up directly in train stations.
 Here people are provided with information, interpretation, snacks and first assistance and in some cases they may already register.
-87 Due to the decreased numbers of arrivals, some of these welcome centres closed in the course of 2022.
-88 It has been criticised though that the available information sur place was often not tailored to the needs of vulnerable individuals.
-89
+114 Due to the decreased numbers of arrivals, some of these welcome centres closed in the course of 2022.
+115 One criticism raised regarded